Jh0wjso/Games/README.md

 ## 🚀 Nav Game

 This game was to a bootcamp on DIO(Digital Inovation One), this is a simple game, made with JS, HTML and CSS.
-Basically the game works like a simple ship game, where the player controls a helicopter whose objective is to save his allies and prevent the enemies from destroying him
+Basically the game works like a simple ship game, where the player controls a helicopter whose objective is to save his allies and prevent the enemies from destroying him.

-    🛠️Bulit With
+🛠️ **Bulit With**

 * [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - Markup Language
 * [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Style Sheet Language